 Tea is drank differently everywhere you go, even within different parts of the same country.

-Our USA is a prime example of this.
+The US is a prime example of this.
 From Southern “sweet tea” where the warmer climate promotes cold beverages, to Northerners hot teas that are commonly sipped during the colder weather.
 One thing is certain, its popularity here is growing rapidly and the types and ways to drink it are becoming more varied every day.

 1773 - Dec.
 16th, The Boston Tea Party took place when American colonists protested the British Government.
 18,523,000 cups of tea were destroyed in the Boston Harbor at Griffin’s Wharf, igniting the American Revolution.

 Three historically significant cookbooks have published popular tea recipes which are still available today.

 · 1839 – The Kentucky Housewife, by Mrs. Lettuce Bryanon, gives instructions for making Tea Punch.

 · 1879 – Housekeeping on Old Virginia, by Marion Cabell Tyree, gives us the oldest recorded recipe for sweet tea.